viktoriamahrberg/first-project/README.md

 ## Testing

+### Functionality Testing

 All links have been tested and clicked on to confirm they are pointing to the correct end-destination, both during the building of the site and a final check before deploying.
-During the building of the site there was a conistent check in preview window to see that all changes looked good and how (if) it affected the rest of the site.
+I used Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues and to see how changes effected the rest of the site.

+Unicorn Revealer extension to chrome browser was very helpful with a padding issue I could not find in Developer Tools.

 Setting up the site and it's structure and styling was quite unproblematic, going through one section at the time and testing it live before moving on to the next one.
 However I had the following issues: